ebartz/ranger/tests/validation/readme.md

-# Validation scripts for Rancher
+# Validation scripts for Ranger

 Validation tests are run in a similar way to integration tests.